gferhpc/supercomputing.tue.nl/docs/documentation/kb/articles/umbrella/1-resolving-login-issues.md

 ssh USERNAME@hpc.tue.nl
 ssh hpc.tue.nl -l USERNAME

-# USERNAME needs to be replaced with your actual username
+# USERNAME needs to be replaced with your actual username (also see: 3.
+Verify your username)
 ```

 ## 3. Verify your username

 Your username should be your TU/e network name.
 This is (usually) a numeric ID.
-Double-check for
-typos or incorrect capitalization.
+Double-check for typos or incorrect capitalization.

 !!! success "Valid Usernames"